shahanavazm/kvm-and-qemu/README.md

 ## Install qemu in arch
 pacman -S qemu

-## Create image file in qcow2 format so that all space is not allocated at once, with 30G space
+## Create an image file in qcow2 format so that all space is not allocated at once, with 30G of space
 qemu-img create -f qcow2 image_file_windows10 30G

 ## Start the vm